mcorning/lct-c/docs/FieldNotes.md

 This is a collection of technical details that may help you understand how some of the more arcane parts of Local Contact Tracing work.

+## Events

+The term "event" is overloaded several times in this application.

+The first place you have to understand is events as Vue message mechanism.
+Here is a summary of how events propagate in LCT-C:

+### RoomCard

+The roomCard contains the GoogleMaps.vue (identified as the Spaces vue) and the calendarCard.vue (the Calendar vue).
+The roomCard links the two vues using the selectedSpace object (containing name, lat, and lng properties).

+### Spaces

+The Spaces vue has an active role and a passive role.
+In the passive role, the user can examing the map, but does nothing else.
+If the user switches to the Calendar vue, nothing happens other than the user can peruse their calendar events.

+Before the first marked calendar event, there is no data moving throught the application.

+Assuming no visits, the `Spaces` vue shows a map.
+If you click the map or use the autocomplete field to name you place, the `selectedSpace` variable gets the name and latLng of the place.

+When `selectedSpace` changes (from null to something), roomCard sets the `show` variable to `CALENDAR`, and the `Calendar` vue replaces the `Spaces` view in the browser.

+### Calendar

+The `Calendar` vue `mounted()` life-cycle hook assigns the incoming `selectedSpace` prop to the `place` variable (so we can edit the incoming value safely).
+If `place` has a `name` property, we call the `newEvent()` method which calls the `addEvent()` method which calls `Visit.updatePromise(newVisit)`.
+This step blends the location of the visit to the calendar event.

 ## Calendar Events

 The term `event` is overloaded in the calendarCard.vue.
 Depending on context, it can mean a DOM Event or it can refer to an entry in the calendar (also called an event).
 In this document we refer to events on the calendar as "calendar events."